-Balancing Market Agreement means an agreement between Fingrid and the Balancing Service Provider which entitles the Balancing Service Provider to participate in the Balancing Energy and Balancing Capacity Markets.
+Balancing Market Agreement means an agreement between Fingrid and the Balancing Service Provider which entitles the Balancing Service Provider to participate in the mFRR energy and mFRR capacity Markets.

-Balancing Energy Market means energy markets maintained by Fingrid from which Fingrid procures Manual Frequency Restoration Reserve (mFRR).
+mFRR Energy Market means energy markets maintained by Fingrid from which Fingrid procures Manual Frequency Restoration Reserve (mFRR).

-Balancing Bid means a bid submitted by a Balancing Service Provider to the Balancing Energy Market in accordance with the rules of the Balancing Energy Market.
+Balancing Bid means a bid submitted by a Balancing Service Provider to the mFRR energy Market in accordance with the rules of the mFRR energy Market.